evanx/certserver/README.md

-## certserver - Node server to enroll, revoke and verify certs
+## certserver

-Node server to manage and authenticate client certificates in Redis.
+This is a Node.js microservice to enroll, revoke and verify certs.
+Certs are stored in Redis.

 On 15 March 2015, work commenced on this project, but it is currently incomplete.